RCIA NEEDS NEW CATECHISMS

 to register or send updated information.

-MEETINGS AND EVENTS IN THE DIOCESAN COMMUNITY
+NEWS AND EVENTS IN OUR DIOCESE AND COMMUNITY

 WANT TO LEAVE A LEGACY TO THE CATHEDRAL?